 How is the PDW Blood Test Performed?

 The PDW blood test is a crucial component of routine medical check-ups.
-This test helps measure the variability in the size of platelets present in our blood.
-In other words, it gives us an insight into the range of sizes that platelets come in.
-The PDW blood test is usually performed as part of a larger evaluation and is often included in a Complete Blood Count (CBC) or a platelet function assessment.
+This test helps measure the variability in the size of platelets in our blood, giving us insight into the range of sizes in which platelets come.

 Here’s a simple step-by-step explanation of how the PDW blood test is done: